Short time kernel asymptotics for Young SDE by means of Watanabe distribution theory: Sufficient condition for (A2) and (A3)

 \begin{re} If we assume {\bf (A1)} everywhere, then a Riemannian structure on ${\bf R}^n$ is naturally induced as we explained above.
 If the case of the usual stochastic analysis (i.e., $H=1/2$), {\bf (A2)} and {\bf (A3)} have a geometric meaning.
 (See Remark 3.2, \cite{wa}, which was originally in \cite{mol, bi}.)
 First, {\bf (A2)} means that there is a unique shortest geodesics between $a$ and $a'$.
 Second, {\bf (A3)} or {\bf (A3)'} means that these two points are not conjugate along the geodesics.
 So, Assumptions {\bf (A1)--(A3)} are very mild and cover a lot of examples.

 It seems natural to guess from this that, in our case (i.e., $1/2 <H<1$), too, Assumptions {\bf (A1)--(A3)} are not bad.
-At this moment, however, the author does not have a nice example except the one in this Appendix. \end{re}
+At this moment, however, the author is not aware of a nice example except Proposition \ref{pr.boin_new}. \end{re}

+For the rest of this section, we discuss in a general setting.
+Our goal here is to prove a generalized version of Proposition \ref{pr.boin_new}.
+The key is the implicit function theorem.